-Our access team converted Kathryn’s PDF documents into an accessible Word format so she can continue to undertake professional study and do the job she loves.
+Our Accessible Information Team converted Kathryn’s PDF documents into an accessible Word format so she can continue to undertake professional study and do the job she loves.

 ‘’You have to keep updated with current practices in my role in order to stay registered.
 This service is like a lifeline to me because it’s enabling me to keep working,” she explains.